Must-Have Website Design Basics

 13. Using Grids

-When it comes to web design, you need to know all the primary techniques and one such efficient strategy is using grids.
+When it comes to web design, you need to know all the primary techniques, and one such efficient strategy is using grids.
 Grid-based web designs help organise the website better, giving it a structured appearance.

-You can also change the size and arrangement of the grids depending on how you want the website to look.
+Using HTML, you can also change the size and arrangement of the grids depending on how you want the website to look.
 For instance, it is possible to have different image sizes without drawing attention from the articles.

 Additional Tips